Four design tips to boost your website conversion

 The ultimate aim of any business website is to generate revenue.
 If the site is highly aesthetic and pleasing to the eye but is not aligned with the goals of the company, it will be of little worth.
-Many business owners complain that they have an impeccable website and good traffic, yet their conversion is too low.

-If that is the case, it is the time to look into the website design and figure out what is actually wrong with it.
-Here are some design tips for you to get better website conversion.
+Many business owners complain that they have an impeccable website and good traffic yet their conversion is too low.
+If that's the case, it's time to look into your website's design and figure out what is actually wrong with it.
+Here are some design tips to help you boost your website conversion.

 Make sure your website design is responsive